thenativeweb/forcedomain/README.md

 By default, forcedomain redirects using `permanent` request.
 This is generally considered best practice with respect to SEO, as it tells search engines that there is a single long-term canonical address for a ressource.

-If you want to use a `temporary` redirect instead, specify it as redirection type.
+If you want to use a `temporary` redirect instead, specify it as redirection type:

 ```javascript
 app.use(forceDomain({